urbanopt/urbanopt.github.io/workflows/residential_workflows/building_inputs.md

 The residential workflows in URBANopt are designed to be flexible and extensible to adapt to specific user projects.
 The building models are created on the basis of default assumptions made for different building components within lookup files, grouped together within a template, and assigned to the building feature in the feature file.
 To modify the models, these templates and the underlying assumptions can be customized, or a new template with unique assumptions can be created.
-The URBANopt example project includes alternate customizable templates (e.g., for modeling homes where some types appliances are not present and/or efficiency of certain appliances/equipment needs to be adjusted) and illustrates how these could be assigned to the building features.
+The URBANopt example project includes alternate customizable "Residential IECC 20XX - Customizable Template Apr 2022" templates (e.g., for modeling homes where some types appliances are not present and/or efficiency of certain appliances/equipment needs to be adjusted) and illustrates how these could be assigned to the building features.

 The specific assumptions made in these customized templates for different building equipment in the lookup files are:

-- Clothes Dryer : The location is updated to be 'none' and it is assumed that no clothes dryer is present.
+- Clothes Dryer: The location is updated to be "none" and it is assumed that no clothes dryer is present.
-- Clothes Washer: The location is updated to be 'none' and it is assumed that no clothes dryer is present.
+- Clothes Washer: The location is updated to be "none" and it is assumed that no clothes dryer is present.
-- Dishwasher: The location is updated to be 'none' and it is assumed that no clothes dryer is present.
+- Dishwasher: The location is updated to be "none" and it is assumed that no clothes dryer is present.
 - Refrigerator: The efficiency of the appliance is modified.
 - Water heater: The efficiency of the appliance is modified.

 This customized template is assigned to the low-rise residential building features in the [alternate combined example project feature file](https://github.com/urbanopt/urbanopt-cli/blob/e7d29764eb9ae837078f92a488adb783a3e52616/example_files/example_project_combined.json).
-It is to be noted, that these values are meant to be representative to illustrate how templates can be used to customize the workflow for different communities and are not based on an actual community or formal study.
+It is to be noted that these values are meant to be representative to illustrate how templates can be used to customize the workflow for different communities and are not based on an actual community or formal study.
 Users should ensure that specific assumptions in their templates are accurate for the homes/communities they are modeling.

 ### ResStock Samples